nachochips/nachochips.github.io/_posts/2023-8-14-Pix2Pix_Class_Week2_Homework.md

 ## Homework Instructions
 1) Create my own Dataset Class using PyTorch.

 2) Load 10 image files

 3) Convert RGB to Lab and Lab to RGB

-4) Apply image processessing: Implement and apply various image processing operations to the images.
+4) Apply image processing: Implement and apply various image processing operations to the images.
 This can include operations like resizing, cropping, flipping, rotating, or any other image transformation that you’re interested in exploring.

 ### Necessary Libraries
 ```python